Public Funds Tracker

 What We Track

-Some cities provide detailed, accessible budget documents while others offer minimal public information
+- Some cities publish detailed, accessible budget documents; others offer minimal public information.

-Multiple overlapping districts create layers of taxation and spending that are difficult to track
+- Overlapping districts create layers of taxation and spending that are difficult to trace.

-Similar development projects face dramatically different fee structures across jurisdictions
+- Similar projects face dramatically different fee structures across jurisdictions.

 How You Can Participate